Holmes of Kyoto: Characters

 Rikyu is Yoshie's son, a cheeky little boy who has been studying abroad in France.
 Because he looked feminine from a very young age on, he started to train his body and studied judo in France.
-His respect for Kiyotaka is over the top and he judges Aoi strictly.
+He also used to work part-time at Kura, similarly to Aoi, and his respect for Kiyotaka, whom he sees as an older brother, is over the top.
+He judges Aoi strictly, but finally accepts her as his successor at Kura.

 Media

 Novel

 The novel is written by Mai Mochizuki and illustrated by Shizu Yamauchi.
-Futabasha have published twenty-three volumes since April 2015.
+Futabasha have published twenty-four volumes, a prequel volume and a side volume since April 2015.
 During their Anime Expo Lite panel, J-Novel Club announced they have licensed the novel.